Laravel Facade deep dive

 4}

-Of course, our example doesn’t cater to more complex scenarios, such as nested directories or dynamic pages like views/pages/users/[id].blade.php.
-In the following sections, we’ll examine how Folio manages these situations.
+Of course, our example doesn’t cater to more complex scenarios, such as nested directories or dynamic pages like views/pages/users/[id].blade.php

-In Folio, everything begins with the FolioServiceProvider located in your project’s config/app.php.
+In Folio, everything begins with the FolioServiceProvider located in your project’s config/app.php

 1public function boot(): void